stephane-caron/pink/README.md

 Check out the [examples](https://github.com/tasts-robots/pink/tree/master/examples) folder for more.

-## 🏗️ Upcoming changes

-Pink is in beta and its API is not fully stable.
-Expect the following upcoming changes:

-- Add a singularity example, discuss homotopy classes
-- Reformulate task gains as time constants

 ## How can I help?

 Install the library and use it!
 Report bugs in the [issue tracker](https://github.com/tasts-robots/pink/issues).
 If you are a developer with some robotics experience looking to hack on open source, check out the [contribution guidelines](CONTRIBUTING.md).